tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LP-03-Evr_Algo_Trading_Framework.md

       return dashboard
   ```

 * Lastly, the `main` function wraps the rest of the functions in a single workflow--allowing the application to perform a single call of the `main` function to then kick off the totality of the framework.
+Note the fact that the output of one function generally serves as the input to the next.

   ```python
   def main():